Our Epigenetic Legacy

 Don't Hang up your Epigenetics and Genetic Expression

 Letting your mind and body get stuck in a go nowhere rut is not really fair to yourself, your family and your community.
 Volunteer to help in local community events.
 Try to be just a bit more than what you thought is possible for your life.
-Everything we as humans have ever accomplished has been created first through imagnination, then through exellent execution.
-Perhaps in imagining you will be able to step beyond your percieved limits.
+Everything we as humans have ever accomplished has been created first through imagination, then through excellent execution.
+Perhaps in imagining you will be able to step beyond perceived limits.

-All activities and thoughts of caring mankinde are a legacy of our forward-looking existence.
-May your self-made legacy be wonderful.
+All activities and thoughts of caring mankind are a legacy of our forward-looking existence.
+May your wellness legacy and epigenetic lifestyle be full of wondrous things and events.

 Thanks for visiting,